 Weaning fecal egg count (WFEC) and post-weaning fecal egg count (PFEC) is calculated from fecal egg counts that we submit around weaning and a second sample 4 weeks later.
 The average fecal egg count (fec) for the whole group of lambs that we are testing needs to be at least 500 eggs per gram (epg) when we take these samples.
 This ensures that there is a high enough parasite challenge to be able to identify the good and the bad.
 If we were to do fec at a time when there is not a high parasite challenge, most of the lambs would have low fec but not because they are parasite resistant.
 Having a 0 fec when the other lambs have 500+fec, means a lot more than having a 0 fec when the other lambs just have 50 or 100 fec.

 You cannot go wrong selecting for lower WFEC and PFEC.
 These two EBVs are correlated and usually animals are low or high in both these traits.
-You will notice that BUL 18403 does not have EBVs for these traits, the farm he is from does not measure it, we will find out how parasite resistant he is once we start measuring the lambs.
 Being parasite resistant will not make your lambs grow faster (unless they have good growth EBVs too) but they will need to be dewormed a lot less frequently (hopefully not at all) and you will lose fewer lambs due to parasites.

 WFEC - expressed as a percentage above or below average.
 The lower this number, the better parasite resistance the ram passes on to his lambs at weaning time.
 A negative number for this EBV is a good thing.
-MOF 1837 has the lowest number (-98.58) and WHK 1352 has the highest number (-53.32).
-This means that the lambs produced by MOF 1837 should have 49.3% fewer parasite eggs than the average lamb and WHK 1352 lambs should have 26.7% fewer parasite eggs than the average lamb at weaning time.
-All the rams, except BUL 18403 (we do not know, he could be good or bad), should produce offspring with above average parasite resistance.
+RAM B has a lower number (-88.58) than RAM A (-53.32).
+This means that the lambs produced by RAM B should have 44.29% fewer parasite eggs than the average lamb and RAM A lambs should have 26.7% fewer parasite eggs than the average lamb at weaning time.

 PFEC - expressed as a percentage above or below average.
 The lower this number, the better parasite resistance the ram passes on to his lambs after weaning (about 120 days old).
 A negative number for this EBV is a good thing.
-MOF 1837 has the lowest number (-100) and GBR 8202 has the highest number (-73.22).
-This means that the lambs produced by MOF 1837 should have 50% fewer parasite eggs than the average lambs while GBR 8202 lambs should have 36.6% fewer parasite eggs than the average lamb after weaning.
-All the rams, except BUL 18403 (we do not know, he could be good or bad), should produce offspring with above average parasite resistance.
+This means that the lambs produced by RAM B should have 49.7% fewer parasite eggs than the average lambs while RAM A lambs should have 38% fewer parasite eggs than the average lamb after weaning.

 When our lambs are 80 pounds plus, we do ultrasound scanning to measure the loin eye size and fat cover on the tissue between the 12th and 13th rib, and also weigh the lambs on the same date.
 Loin eye depth is always standardized to a specific weight so that the EBV tells you how much smaller or larger the loin eye will be at a specific body weight.
 This data is submitted to calculate fat cover (PFAT) and loin eye depth (PEMD).
 The convention is to maximize PEMD and minimize PFAT for maximal lean meat production.